iTyran/cocos2dhtml5Doc/2.0make-your-first-game-scene/README.md

     }
 });
 ```
+The process of creating a MenuScene is very straightforward.
+You define a variable which derived from cc.Scene.
+You should remember the sign **extend** is used for extending class.

+Once the scene is created, a **onEnter** function should be defined.
+It has the MenuLayer as it's child.
+We can also define a **ctor** function instead of the onEnter function.
+The onEnter function is called after ctor function.

 # Summary

 In this tutorial,  I have shown you the basic concepts you need to know when you first start programming cocos2d games.
 And also giving you a detailed explanation of how to set up your first game scene.
 Hope you enjoy it and happy coding!
-The related sample project can be founded at [xxx](xxxx).
+The related sample project can be downloaded at [here](https://github.com/iTyran/cocos2dhtml5Doc/blob/master/2.0make-your-first-game-scene/Parkour.zip).

 # Where to go from here

 In the next tutorial, I will show you how to define your game scene and along with the various game layers.
 How to design these layers, what's the responsibility of these layers.